Contrasting China Green Agriculture (CGA) & Its Rivals

 |2.41

-This table compares China Green Agriculture and its competitors top-line revenue, earnings per share (EPS) and valuation.
+This table compares China Green Agriculture and its competitors revenue, earnings per share and valuation.

 |Gross Revenue